-Mr. Lofaso has a record of getting positive results for his clients.
-He has effectively advocated and procured judgments or reached acceptable settlements for clients for claims such as breaches of fiduciary duty, conversion (civil theft), breaches of contract, civil conspiracy to injure business, tortious interference with contracts, detinue, unlawful detainer, and constructive eviction.
-Additionally, Mr. Lofaso has had success in advocating before the commonwealth’s highest court, the Supreme Court of Virginia.
-Mr. Lofaso possesses years of experience as a litigator and negotiator.
-This experience, and the professional credibility built with such experience, allows Mr. Lofaso to be a powerful advocate both inside and outside the courtroom.
+Mr. Lofaso has a consistent record of getting positive results for his clients, and as such, has effectively advocated and procured judgments or reached favorable settlements for his clients in cases ranging from breach of fiduciary duty, conversion (civil theft), breach of contract, civil conspiracy to injure business, tortious interference with contracts, detinue, unlawful detainer, and constructive eviction.
+Mr. Lofaso will continue his practice as part of VF&N litigation practice group.

 - Virginia Law Reader, 2008